 Favero Assioma DUO

 In terms of combination portability and functions, the Assioma is tough to beat.
 With a dual-sided power meter, riders can squeeze every drop of data out of each training session—looking at balance between left and right pedals, smoothness, efficiency, and more.
 Very cool features like automatic temperature calibration and a light weight at 152g per pedal, Favero packs a ton into a ANT+ and Bluetooth-compatible setup that could easily go for $1,000.
+The only downside to this pair is the fairly low 50-hour battery life—lower than both the Garmin (120 hours, replaceable) and the Wahoo Speedplays (75 hours, rechargeable) but they’re easily rechargeable.

-Best Data-Driven Power Meter For Triathletes
+Best Power Meter For Versatility

 Best Indoor Smart Trainer With Power Meter For Triathletes